crackcomm/seastar_bazel/README.md

 This repository was created as a means of building seastar applications using Bazel.

-It can build hello world application but it's not yet ready for production.

 ## Tests

 Tests and [demos](https://github.com/scylladb/seastar/tree/master/demos) can be run using following commands: